inxilpro/Wordpress-Domain-Mapping/readme.txt

 Remote login is not included in this release.
 A user can be logged in on the main site but not logged in on the domain mapped one, or may even be logged in as another user.

 == Changelog ==

+= 0.4.3 =
+* Fixed bug in content filtering, VHOST check done in admin page, not sunrise.php now.

 = 0.4.2 =
 * Some actions are actually filters